Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: with global curvature bounds

-\begin{rem}[Globalization of continuity] If we strengthen the requirements on $X$ and the geodesic map, instead imposing that geodesics between any $x\ll y$ exist and are unique, and that the geodesic map $G$ on its full domain ${\ll} \times [0,1]$ is continuous, it follows that $\tau$ is globally continuous (and indeed finite by \cite[Lemma 2.25]{KS18}).
-An outline of the proof can be found below.
-In particular, if $\tau$ is globally continuous, then $X$ automatically satisfies condition \emph{(i)} of Definition \ref{TLCB} and we need not assume that it does so in Theorem \ref{thm: Lor AlexPatch}.
+\begin{rem}[Globalization of continuity] If we strengthen the requirements from Theorem \ref{thm: Lor AlexPatch} on $X$ and the geodesic map, instead imposing that geodesics between any $x\ll y$ exist and are unique, and that the geodesic map $G$ on its full domain ${\ll} \times [0,1]$ is continuous, it follows that $\tau$ is continuous at any pair of timelike related points. and even finite by \citet*[Lemma 2.25]{KS18}).
+This fact can be viewed as a converse statement to the previous Proposition \ref{pop: continuous variation of geodesics}.

-As $X$ has timelike curvature bounded above in the sense of Definition \ref{TLCB}, it follows that $\tau$ is locally continuous\newfoot{In essence, we pass from local curvature bounds in the sense of Definition \ref{TLCB} to those in the sense of \cite[Definition 4.7]{KS18}, where globalization of continuity is straightforward under our new assumptions.} (with respect to the covering of comparison neighbourhoods constructed in Lemma \ref{lem: autoSizeBounds}).
-By using that $X$ is geodesic and slightly adapting the proof of \cite[Proposition 3.17]{KS18}, it can be shown that $L_{\tau}$ is upper semi-continuous.
-Combining this with the continuity of $G$, we find $L_{\tau}(G(x,y,\cdot))=L_{\tau}(\gamma_{xy})=\tau(x,y)$, hence $\tau$ is both upper and lower semi-continuous on $X$ and is therefore globally continuous. \end{rem}
+Indeed, as $X$ has timelike curvature bounded above in the sense of Definition \ref{TLCB}, it follows that $\tau|_{U\times U}$ is continuous for any $U$ from the covering of comparison neighbourhoods constructed in Lemma \ref{lem: autoSizeBounds}.\newfoot{In essence, we pass from local curvature bounds in the sense of Definition \ref{TLCB} to those in the sense of \citet*[Definition 4.7]{KS18}, mimicking localizability and allowing the application of \citet*[Proposition 3.17]{KS18}.} By using that $X$ is geodesic (between timelike related points) and slightly adapting the proof of \citet*[Proposition 3.17]{KS18}, it can be shown that $L_{\tau}$ is upper semi-continuous.
+Combining this with the continuity of $G$, we find $L_{\tau}(G(x,y,\cdot))=L_{\tau}(\gamma_{xy})=\tau(x,y)$, hence $\tau$ is both upper and lower semi-continuous and is therefore continuous on $\ll$.
+In particular, if $\tau$ is continuous on its full domain, then $X$ automatically satisfies condition \emph{(i)} of Definition \ref{TLCB} and we need not assume that it does so in Theorem \ref{thm: Lor AlexPatch}. \end{rem}

+We conclude this subsection with the following corollary which should be of interest to the smooth spacetime community.
+The result can be regarded as an analogue to \citet*[Theorem 3.4]{Har82}, which provides a globalization theorem for smooth spacetimes with smooth timelike (sectional) curvature bounded above by $K \in \mathbb{R}$.
+Here, we instead treat the case where the spacetime has smooth timelike curvature bounded below by $K$.
+As conventions in the synthetic literature were chosen to align with \citet*{AB08}, there is a mismatch between the curvature bounds as discussed in \citet*{Har82} and our work.
+More precisely, upper curvature bounds in \citet*{Har82} correspond to lower curvature bounds in our setting.
+See \citet*{BKOR24} for more details.